-What happens if we add a high water-using industry to the county?
+What happens if a high water-using industry is added to the county?
 Adding an industry that uses 750 million gallons of water per year would be equivalent to:

 - 1.4% of the county's supply

-- 36% of the county's current gross water use (41% of the net use)
+- 36% of the county's current gross water use

+(41% of the net use)

 - 10 square miles of renewable water

-This summary assumes that the water supply is evenly distributed over the county, which is not realistic.
-However, it does provide a basic tool for putting in perspective a proposed new water use water.
-As demand for limited supplies grows, the combined use of surface and ground waters will become more common place.
-The 2030 assessment should help water and land use planners identify where combined use may need to be at the top of the list for consideration.
+This summary assumes that the water supply is evenly distributed over the county, which is unrealistic.
+However, it does provide a basic tool for putting in perspective a proposed new water use.